SaiRuthvik12/Cengo/README.md

 # Cengo
 Cengo is a program that allows users to play any pc video game using their hand signs and movements instead of using mouse and keyboard.
-It uses OpenCV python script to access the user’s webcam, Mediapipe from Google to recognise hands, color detection for mouse movements and PyAutoGUI library of python to emulate keypresses.
+It uses OpenCV python script to access the user’s webcam, Mediapipe from Google to recognise hands, color detection for mouse movements and PyDirectInput library of python to emulate keypresses.
 The combination of these allows users to play games using hand signs.

 https://user-images.githubusercontent.com/72613093/178304793-a367afab-f9d6-40b9-859d-4ec30ea00c0c.mp4